 Every one of us has to fight against negative self-talk from time to time.
 For some, it is an even greater battle that requires more awareness and intention to speak positively to themselves.
 I encourage my girls to think positively and stop them if they speak negatively to themselves.

 If I hear them saying things like, “I can’t do this” or “I’m not good enough for this” I help them change their language.
 It’s important for parents to help kids recognize this negative inner talk.
 While they are young, they will likely speak these things out loud, but when they get older, they’ll internalize it.
-So, addressing it while they are still little is very important.
+So, addressing it while they are still little is very important for their future self-esteem.

 3. Speak Daily Affirmations